Golden Hour at Big Rock Ridge

 The trail continues west for a little more than a quarter mile before bearing to the north.
 At the turn, there’s a great view down the valley interrupted only by one of the large hills that keeps the famous Skywalker Ranch out of sight (it’s a nice-looking hill though, with a dramatic slope).

 This is where the uphill slog truly begins.
 I wouldn’t see anyone else on the trail for the rest of the afternoon.
-I can’t say I blame anyone – it’s an arduous climb, and despite the sweeping views, the wind was strong and cold enough to make the top of the ridge somewhat inhospitable.
+I can’t say I blame anyone for not being out that day – it’s an arduous climb, and despite the sweeping views, the wind was strong and cold enough to make the top of the ridge somewhat inhospitable.
 I’d figured on being able to take a rest at the top, but it was so uninviting that I took my photos and headed right back down.

 A large communication station sat at the summit, with no visible human or animal activity.
 It hummed ominously as I approached the barbed wire fence for a nice view of Novato and Mt.
 Burdell.
 Though I’m in Novato regularly, I enjoyed getting a different perspective on it; almost all of it could be seen in one vista.